List of Scream (film series) characters: Billy Loomis

 William "Billy" Loomis is a Woodsboro teenager, the boyfriend of Sidney Prescott and best friend of Stu Macher.
 He is also an avid fan of horror films.
 Following a series of murders, Billy becomes a suspect when he is found at Sidney's house with a cellphone shortly after she is taunted on the phone and attacked by a masked killer.
 Evidence is discovered that points to other characters, and Billy is removed as a suspect.
 During a party at Stu Macher's home, Billy and Sidney are reconciled and have sex, before Billy is stabbed by Ghostface.
 Later after a series of attacks, Billy is revealed to be alive and tries to help Sidney, obtaining in the process a gun which he then uses to shoot Randy Meeks.
 Billy then reveals himself to be the killer, having feigned the injury in the first place, with Stu confessing to be Billy's accomplice.
 The pair also admit to having murdered Sidney's mother, Maureen Prescott, one year previously, after she had an affair with Billy's father, causing Billy's parents to divorce and his mother to "abandon" him.
-He dies after Sidney shoots him in the head.
+Billy and Stu's plan to frame Sidney's father for their killing spree ultimately backfires when Sidney manages to escape and calls the police on them, while taunting Billy and Stu with a phone call, leaving Billy shocked and enraged.
+Despite his desperate attempts to kill Sidney, Billy is ultimately beaten by both her and reporter Gale Weathers, and finally dies after Sidney shoots him in the head.

 In Scream 2, Billy's mother seeks revenge on Sidney for Billy's death.
 In Scream 3, Roman Bridger reveals that he provided Billy the evidence of his father's affair and gave him advice on how to kill Maureen.
-In Scream (2022), it is revealed that Billy cheated on Sidney, fathered a daughter named Sam Carpenter (whom he wasn't aware of) and appears in her visions throughout the film, encouraging her to fight back against the killers trying to murder her, and thus the hallucinations project images of Billy as the good man Sam wished he was.
+In Scream (2022), it is revealed that Billy cheated on Sidney during the events of the first film, fathering a daughter named Sam Carpenter (whom he wasn't aware of).
+Billy appears in her visions throughout the film and Scream VI, encouraging her to fight back against the killers trying to murder her, appearing both as the good man Sam wished he was, and also tempting her to become Ghostface herself.

 In "Stab", the fictional film within a film based on the murders, Billy is portrayed by Luke Wilson.
 The character is parodied in the film Scary Movie as Bobby Prinze, portrayed by Jon Abrahams.

 Kevin Patrick Walls and Justin Whalin were final contenders for the role of Billy Loomis before it was won by Skeet Ulrich.
 Walls was instead cast in the minor role of Steve Orth.